Plastic free skincare is a term used for eco-friendly skincare products which don’t contain plastics in the products themselves and in the packaging.

 When skincare products containing microplastics are washed off the skin, the microplastics can enter the water supply, either through the drains in our homes or through wastewater treatment plants.
 From there, they can make their way into rivers, lakes, and oceans, where they can be ingested by aquatic animals like fish and turtles.
 This can cause serious harm to these animals, as the microplastics can block their digestive tracts and prevent them from getting the nutrients they need to survive.

 One of the main concerns about microplastics in skincare products is their impact on human health.
-When microplastics are used in skin care products, they can be easily absorbed by the skin and enter the bloodstream.
+When microplastics are used in skin care products, they can be easily absorbed by the skin, which is our largest organ, and enter the bloodstream.
 Once they are in the bloodstream, they can travel to different parts of the body, including the liver, the spleen, and even the brain.
 This can cause a variety of health problems, such as inflammation, hormonal imbalances, and even organ damage.
+A study published in 2023 the National Institutes of Health (NIH) (3) found that microplastics from face washes and scrubs had sizes around 660 μm.

 Microplastics can also absorb toxic chemicals from the ocean and waterways, such as pesticides and herbicides, and then transfer these chemicals to the animals that ingest them.
 This can have a cascading effect on the food chain, as the contaminated animals can be eaten by larger predators, who can then become contaminated as well.